jeju5/management/cs/aws/aws_developer.md

   * synchronous invocation fails -> you will get an error
   * async invocation fails -> retries two more times -> if retry fails, log msg to DLQ (if configured)
   * you can't set up sync/async invocation per lambda on event based trigger.
 It depends on

+* To enable 'reusing variables & singletons', Limit re-initialization of those on every invocation.
+You can Move the client initialization out of your function handler

 * API Gateway
   * API = application programming interface = set of features that utilize an application.